18 Gardens & Parks In Istanbul To Escape The Noise

 • Public Transportation: If you prefer using public transportation, you can take the metro to Haciosman station (M2 line) and then transfer to bus number 42T or 42M, which will take you directly to Belgrad Forest.

-• Taxi: You can also opt for a cab, but remember that this will be the most expensive option.
+• Taxi: You can also take a cab, but remember that this is the most expensive option.

-• Private Car: You can take a private car, and you can drive from Taksim to Belgrad Forest in around 45 minutes.
+• Private Car: You can take a private car and drive from Taksim to Belgrad Forest in around 45 minutes.

 • Private Tour: If you want to skip the hassle of arranging transport, you can take a private tour.